Blogging vs social media: what if marketing didn’t fry your nervous system?

 Blogging changed that for me.

-In other words: your voice and values aren’t something to hide for the sake of strategy – they’re essential to it.
+In other words: your voice and values aren’t something you have to forgo for the sake of strategy.
+They’re essential to it.
 When it comes to blogging, they are a necessary ingredient for both visibility and connection.

-Not quite.
-I’m still on Instagram – but my reasons for being there have shifted.
+Good question and that’s really a personal choice.
+I’m still on some socials but my reasons for being there have shifted.

-And when people click through to a blog post, that sends a signal to Google that my content is getting attention – which, over time, helps it rank higher in search.
-This is what builds slow, steady momentum that no reel ever could.
+Instead, when I post to social media, I’m only using it to invite people to read my blog posts.
+Because when people click through to a blog post, that sends a signal to Google that my content is getting traffic.
+Over time, that helps my blog content rank higher in search.

 Does this approach resonate with you?

-It’s one of the guidebooks inside my new Calm Marketing Collection, launching this October.
+It’s one of the guidebooks inside The Calm Marketing Collection.

-This is a supportive resource to help you create content that gets found – while still feeling like you.
+This is a supportive resource to help you create content that gets found, so you can ditch posting on social media every five minutes (yas!).

 Frequently asked questions about blogging vs social media